-A. The court need not follow the procedures outlined in this rule where there is clear evidence that a settlement conference will not resolve the matter.

-B. If a matter is set for a contested hearing, the court may order the parties and their counsel to appear at a settlement conference, and may schedule dates for both the settlement conference and the hearing.
+- A. If a matter is set for a contested hearing and a party believes that a settlement conference will be fruitful, counsel may request that one be set in Department 1.
+The court may order the parties and their counsel to appear at a settlement conference, and may schedule dates for both the settlement conference and the hearing.
 (The hearing will proceed as scheduled only if the matter does not settle.)
 HHSA social workers or their supervisors may be on telephone stand-by for the settlement conference.
-Unless expressly excused by the court, if any other party fails to appear at the settlement conference, the court may issue a bench warrant for that party.

-C. Before the settlement conference, each attorney must conduct a comprehensive interview with his or her client, and make any further investigations that he or she deems necessary to ascertain the facts.

-D. At the settlement conference, the attorney for each party must be prepared to discuss the legal and factual issues and must negotiate the case in good faith.
-Each self-represented party and attorney must be prepared to submit to the court and provide to each other self-represented party and attorney:

-- 1. a list of issues to be litigated; - 2. a list of proposed documentary evidence; - 3. a list of intended witnesses; - 4. a written request for judicial notice (Evid.
-Code, § 450 et seq.); - 5. a list of stipulated evidence which will be presented at the time of trial.

-E. If a matter is not resolved at the settlement conference, the court will address pretrial issues.
+Unless expressly excused by the court, if any other party fails to appear at the settlement conference, the court may issue a bench warrant for that party. - B. Before the settlement conference, each attorney must conduct a comprehensive interview with his or her client, and make any further investigations that he or she deems necessary to ascertain the facts. - C. At the settlement conference, the attorney for each party must be prepared to discuss the legal and factual issues and must negotiate the case in good faith.
+Each self-represented party and attorney must be prepared to submit to the court and provide to each other self-represented party and attorney: - 1. a list of issues to be litigated; - 2. a list of proposed documentary evidence; - 3. a list of intended witnesses; - 4. a written request for judicial notice (Evid.
+Code, § 450 et seq.); - 5. a list of stipulated evidence which will be presented at the time of trial. - D. If a matter is not resolved at the settlement conference, the court will address pretrial issues.
 Counsel should be prepared to submit pretrial worksheets addressing the issues described in rule 6.1.8B.
 (Adopted 1/1/1997; Renum.
 7/1/2001; Rev. 1/1/2002; Renum.
-1/1/2006; Rev. 1/1/2010; Rev. 1/1/2016)
+1/1/2006; Rev. 1/1/2010; Rev. 1/1/2016; Rev. 1/1/2021)